DaveMielke/NBP/b2g/ui/doc/tables.rst

   six-dot Spanish literary braille representations.

-* The inverted punctuation symbols are rendered by adding dot 7 to the representation of the associated NABCC punctuation symbol.
+* The inverted punctuation symbols are rendered by adding dot 7 to the representations of the associated `North American Braille Computer Code`_ punctuation symbols.

 .. include:: tbl-braille-spanish.rst